BethGriggs/nodejs-in-the-cloud/README.md

 *incubator  	swift                    	0.2.0    	*simple          	Runtime for Swift applications
 ```

-You’ll see that with the stacks available, we can develop new cloud-native applications using many lanugauges with a number of different, popular frameworks.
+You’ll see that with the stacks available, we can develop new cloud-native applications using many languages with a number of different, popular frameworks.

 You can also register new Appsody repositories containing stacks created from the ground up or as forks of the default stacks shipped with Appsody.